thenriq/GMIT-DataAnalitics/README.md

 - **W7_Read_a_text_File.py**:
-This program ask for a text file name (both text file and python script must be in the same folder), then it asks for a desired character to be seek throughout the program and outputs the number of this character occurence
+This program ask for a text file name (both text file and python script must be in the same folder), then it asks for a desired character to be seek throughout the program and outputs the number of this character occurrence
 Basically, it counts how many times a character has occurred in a text